12 Finance Tricks To Building Your Personal Wealth

 Has anyone ever offered you a large sum of money with no strings attached?

-I’m guessing the answer is no, so why would credit card companies be any different.
+I’m guessing the answer is no, so why would credit card companies be any different?

-They are selling a service that you do not want to buy into!
 I use my credit exclusively to pay for online purchases or services that only accept credit card payments.

-*Tip: Do not be lured in by “Pre-Approval Offers” for a line of credit, or credit card limit increases, these are unnecessary temptations.
+*Tip: Do not be lured in by “Pre-Approval Offers” for a line of credit or credit card limit increases; these are unnecessary temptations.

 4. Don’t Be Afraid To Be Frugal

-I’ll be honest, this is something that drives me absolutely crazy.
+Frugality is often associated with someone being cheap.
+I’ll be honest; this is something that drives me crazy.

-So if you are serious about getting your finances in order, this often comes with the territory.
+So, if you are serious about getting your finances in order, this often comes with the territory.

-What’s important is to not allow your annoyance or frustration to sway your resolve.
+What’s important is not to allow your annoyance or frustration to sway your resolve.

 But only you can decide your financial path and set the goals you hope to achieve.

-5. Avoid Debt Like The Plague
+5. Avoid Debt

 If you can only do one thing for yourself at this point in your financial journey, make it to avoid debt.